112179J – SIT50422 Diploma of Hospitality Management

 International Students

-• Must have completed equivalent to Australian Grade 12, and
+Completed equivalent to Australian Grade 12, and demonstrated English proficiency level as per below:

 Assessments will be conducted through a combination of questioning, reports, presentations, role-plays and observations.